ncandio/Health_Check_PostgreSQL/README.md

   - Enable Dask by setting `"use_dask": true` in config.json
   - Configure number of Dask workers with the `max_workers` setting in config.json
   - When Dask is enabled, a dashboard URL will be displayed at startup for monitoring tasks (typically at http://localhost:8787)
-  - The Dask console URL is logged at 10-second intervals for easy access
+  - The Dask console is available at http://localhost:8787 and the URL is logged at 10-second intervals for easy access
   - A third approach using pyuv for event-based processing is also available
 - Configuration supports 1000 websites with regex pattern matching
 - Comprehensive test suite for scheduler, database, and website monitoring